open-education-hub/essentials-security/explaining-the-internet/README.md

 - a working internet connection;
 - a Linux environment that you're comfortable working with;
 - to understand what a *process* is;
-- general knowledge of the Linux CLI, as discussed in session [Welcone to Linux](../welcome-to-linux).
+- general knowledge of the Linux CLI, as discussed in session [Welcome to Linux](../welcome-to-linux).

 ## A General Overview of the Internet